Infrastructure and Project Finance

 • Topics

 The course is about financing, valuing, and structuring infrastructure projects.
-We will cover a wide range of sectors including energy (oil & renewables), transportation, utilities, and social infrastructure (hospitals & prisons).
+We will cover a wide range of sectors including energy, transportation, telecommunication, and social infrastructure.
 The course is applied and involves various international case studies.
-We will focus on the role of the private sector in financing infrastructure, in particular on the perspectives of equity and debt investors.
-A central theme is how and why major infrastructure investments succeed or fail.
+We will focus on the role of the private sector in financing and investing in infrastructure, considering the perspectives of both equity and debt investors.
+At the same time, the public sector's perspective will also be considered; an understanding of the government's role in infrastructure provision is crucial for private investors.

-The course first introduces students to project financing, a unique mechanism for financing large-scale projects that differs from standard corporate finance.
-Issues at stake include the determination of a project’s debt capacity as well as risk management, especially of completion risk, operation risk, and political risk.
-Another part of the course deals with public-private partnerships that involve contracting between the public sector and the private sector for the provision and management of infrastructure projects.
-Finally, we will consider infrastructure equity as an asset class for institutional investors such as private equity.
+The first part of the course introduces students to project financing, a unique mechanism for financing large-scale investments.
+Project finance involves the creation of an independent project company.
+We will consider how to optimally structure project finance deals, including the determination of a project’s debt capacity as well as risk management (e.g. of political risk).
+Another part of the course deals with public-private partnerships, which involve contracting between the public sector and the private sector for the provision and management of infrastructure projects (e.g. a toll road).
+We will study what makes for a successful public-private partnership.
+Finally, we will consider infrastructure investments as an asset class for institutional investors such as private equity firms.

 • Learning outcome